strozfriedberg/notatin/README.md

 # Notatin

-Notatin is a Rust parser for offline Windows Registry files.
-This project is currently pre-release and should not be used for active investigations.
+Notatin is a Rust library for parsing offline Windows Registry files.
+It includes Python bindings for the library (pynotattin) and binaries for working directly with registry files.

 ## Features
- - Implemented using 100% safe Rust and works on all platforms supported by Rust (that have stdlib).
+ - Implemented using 100% safe Rust, and works on all platforms supported by Rust (that have stdlib).
 Tested in Windows and Ubuntu.
- - Supports applying transaction logs and recovering deleted and modified keys and values.
+ - Supports applying transaction logs, and recovering deleted and modified keys and values.
  - Supports exporting to JSONL, XLSX, TSV, and Eric Zimmerman's common registry format (https://github.com/EricZimmerman/Registry).
  - Python bindings are included in the project (pynotatin).

 ### notatin (crate)
- `notatin` is a library that parses Windows Registry files.
+ `notatin` is a library that parses offline Windows Registry files.

 ### reg_dump (utility)
-`reg_dump` is a binary utility provided with this crate.
-It parses primary registry files (with optional transaction logs) and exports to JSONL, XLSX, TSV, or common format.
+`reg_dump` is a binary utility.
+It parses registry files, or a tree of registry files using the `--recurse` argument, and exports to JSONL, XLSX, TSV, or common format.
 An optional key path filter may also be supplied.
-Optional recovery of deleted and prior versions of keys and values from the transaction log is also supported.
+Optional recovery of deleted and prior versions of keys and values is also supported.

 JSONL dumps _all_ the data.
 The `--full-field-info` argument will include file offset information for each field.